facebook/docusaurus/website/docs/presets.md

 ## Using presets {#using-presets}

-A preset is usually a npm package, so you install them like other npm packages using npm.
+A preset is usually an npm package, so you install them like other npm packages using npm.

 ```bash npm2yarn
 npm install --save @docusaurus/preset-classic